Purdue-CS193/homework-0-SamDuprey/index.md

+# Sam Duprey's First CS193 Homework

+- How we learn useful commands and tricks that will help with our other classes
+- How easy it is to get help with our work
+- It is a good way to meet like minded people and get help with great TA's

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.